Formal moduli problems with cohomological constraints: Cohomology jump loci and differential graded Lie algebras

 We propose a derived version of cohomology jump functors attached to a given pair $(V_*, \mathfrak{g}_*)$ defined previously where $\mathfrak{g}_*$ is a differential graded Lie algebra of which $V_*$ is some representation.
 It turns out that the restriction of the simplicial ones on the category $\Art_k$ of local artinian $k$-algebras with residue field $k$ gives back the classical ones. \begin{rem} Each time a functor $F:\mathscr{C}\rightarrow \mathscr{D}$ descends to a functor on the associated $\infty$-category of $\mathscr{C}$, by abuse of notations, we still use $F$ to denote its left derived functor. \end{rem}

 On one hand, the classical deformation functor $\mathbf{\mathrm{MC}}_{\mathfrak{g}_*}$ can be naturally extended to a formal moduli problem in Lurie's sense (cf. Definition \ref{d2.3}) via a simplicial version of the Maurer-Cartan equation (see \cite{4} for such a construction).
-In other words, we have a fmp such that On the other hand, there is an equivalence as formal moduli problems (cf. \cite[$\S2$]{6}).
-Consequently, we can think of $\Map_{\Lie_{k}}(D(-),\mathfrak{g}_*)$ as a natural extension of $\mathbf{\mathrm{MC}}_{\mathfrak{g}_*}$ in the derived world.
+In other words, we have a fmp such that On the other hand, there is an equivalence as formal moduli problems (cf. \cite[$\S2$]{6} and \cite{4}).
+Consequently, $\Map_{\Lie_{k}}(D(-),\mathfrak{g}_*)$ can be thought of as a natural extension of $\mathbf{\mathrm{MC}}_{\mathfrak{g}_*}$ in the derived world.